eightyfour/canny/mod/README.md

 If you call the whisker callback again you can load a different image.

 ### object structure
-The Object you pass to whisker can contain properties as:
+The Object you pass to whisker can contain properties as following:

 **string:**
 ```javascript